tdhoward/TartLab/README.md

 ## Requirements
  * Embedded module: Must be able to run MicroPython and have WiFi  (See below for more details.)
- * Embedded storage: 2MB minimum, 4MB recommended
+ * Embedded storage: 4MB recommended
  * Client device (for development): Any device with a relatively modern browser

 ## Installation